hashgraph/hedera-hcs-sxc-java/README.md

 Note that the demo provides helper functions to delete save and restore the local database however, these have no effect when `hcs-sxc-plugins-persistence-in-memory` is chosen.

 You can also specify these `-D` input values in your IDE so that you can run several instances of the application in the IDE, this can help when debugging.
+To enable the debugger use the `-Djpda.listen=maven` flag.

+Note: while this configuration runs outside the docker container, it still consults the `docker-compose.yaml` file in the `resources` folder to build the address book of all participants and therefore the `APP_ID` you set here with the `-D` flag must match the one in that file.

 ## Contributing